ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 Public subnets are Internet-facing and have a route to an Internet Gateway.
 Internet Gateways are gateways that allow Internet traffic out of the VPC.

 NAT Gateways are created and associated with a Public Subnet as they facilitate outbound traffic from the Private Subnet to the Internet.

 For the public subnets, the IP addresses assigned to them are:

 * `172.16.3.0/24`
 * `172.16.4.0/24`
 * `172.16.5.0/24`

+> [!NOTE]
+> Developer Note: You may wish to replace the Internet Gateway with a VPC peering connection or VPC endpoint to the
+> SSG API Gateway VPC to reduce the complexity of your network and improve security.

 **Private Subnets**